daliusd/python-tutorial-lt/tutorial/datastructures.rst

    What is your quest?
 It is the holy grail.
    What is your favorite color?
 It is blue.

-Norėdami pereiti seką iš kito gali pirma nurodykite seką normalia tvarka ir tada iškvieskite :func:`reversed` funkciją. ::
+Norėdami pereiti seką iš kito galo, pirma nurodykite seką normalia tvarka ir tada iškvieskite :func:`reversed` funkciją. ::

    >>> for i in reversed(xrange(1,10,2)):